 Main Topic Suggested Working Hours (required for individual learning) Suggested Contents 1.
-Crisis management procedures and EU overall approach (PFCA) summarize the planning process and associated activities/ documents at the political-strategic level.
-5 (2) Crisis management procedures and associated activities/ documents at the political-strategic level Phases of crisis management procedures Roles and responsibilities of crisis management structures in planning Content and the production process of PFCA Key elements for the development of further planning documents (CMC, IMD).
+Crisis management procedures and EU overall approach (PFCA) • summarize the planning process and associated activities/ documents at the political-strategic level.
+5 (2) Crisis management procedures and associated activities/ documents at the political-strategic level Phases of crisis management procedures Roles and responsibilities of crisis management structures in planning Content of PFCA Key elements for the development of further planning documents (CMC, IMD).
 Strategic Review

 2. Planning for CSDP civilian Missions.
-CONOPS and OPLAN Development discuss the planning process (CONOPS and OPLAN) and associated activities/ documents for a civilian mission at the strategic level 6 (2) 2.2 Civilian Operations Planning at the Strategic level Process 2.2 Coordination CPCC-MPCC through the Joint Support Coordination Cell 2.3 Coordination CPCC-OHQ 2.4 Civilian CONOPS development.
-Case study 2.5 OPLAN/ MIP Benchmarking 3.
-Planning for CSDP military missions and operations Using a fictitious scenario, practice key stages of CONOPS development Discuss the key stages of operations planning at the strategic and operational levels 26 (4) 3.1 Military estimate at the military strategic-level with emphasis on key factor and centre of gravity analysis; 3.2 Planning process and associated activities/ documents at the military- strategic level 3.3 Requirements and challenges of transition of planning from political- strategic to military-strategic level 3.4 Key elements of CONOPS (and OPLAN/MPLAN) 4.
+CONOPS and OPLAN Development discuss the planning process (CONOPS and OPLAN) and associated activities/ documents for a civilian mission at the strategic level 3.
+Planning for CSDP military missions and operations Using a fictitious scenario, practice key stages of CONOPS development Discuss the key stages of operations planning at the strategic and operational levels 6 (2) 26 (4) 2.2 Civilian Operations Planning at the Strategic level Process 2.2 Coordination CPCC-MPCC through the Joint Support Coordination Cell 2.3 Coordination CPCC-OHQ 2.4 Civilian CONOPS development.
+Case study 2.5 OPLAN/ MIP Benchmarking 3.1 Military Operations Planning at the Strategic level Process 3.2 Military estimate at the military strategic-level with emphasis on key factor and centre of gravity analysis; 3.3 Requirements and challenges of transition of planning from political- strategic to military-strategic level 3.4 Key elements of CONOPS (and OPLAN/MPLAN) 4.
 Functional dimensions of planning at the strategic level Discuss the functional dimensions of panning 6 (0) 4.1 Contribution and mainstreaming various functions to CSDP Planning (e.g. legal, logistics, intelligence, strategic communication, gender) TOTAL 44 (8)